Michael-ola/the-bartender/README.md

 A presentational web page for drink services.
 It  presents the beauty of fine drinks.
 Drink responsibly, by the way.

-Not  a responsive design for now
+Built for desktop screen sizes

 ## Tools used